hjm2217/ZI-HGT/Real_Data_Analysis/README.md

 underscores before and after the option (for example, \_JOB\_NAME\_HERE\_).

 Unfortunately, the data files are too large to comfortably store on GitHub.
 You may find them on our [OSF](https://osf.io/kygsx/).

+Before conducting the cell-type deconvolution, you'll need to process the single-cell data from Puram et al. with ProcessReference.R.